Matthew Fontaine Maury: Legacy

 Numerous historical markers commemorate Maury throughout the South, including those in Richmond, Virginia, Fletcher, North Carolina, Franklin, Tennessee, and several in Chancellorsville, Virginia.
+Maury’s portrait, along with others, is painted on the ceiling of the State Library room in the Tennessee State Capitol in Nashville, Tennessee.

 The Matthew Fontaine Maury Papers collection at the Library of Congress contains over 14,000 items.
 It documents Maury's extensive career and scientific endeavors, including correspondence, notebooks, lectures, and written speeches.

 On July 2, 2020, Richmond Mayor Levar Stoney ordered the removal of a statue of Maury, erected in 1929 on Richmond's Monument Avenue.
 The mayor used his emergency powers to bypass a state-mandated review process, calling the statue a "severe, immediate and growing threat to public safety."

+Maury's methods of data collection and analysis used for his charts have been seen by a number of authors as pioneering approaches that would be used in modern information technology.
+Thus his use of mariners to record wind, currents and weather on their voyages, and to provide the results on standardised forms, has been seen as an early form of crowd-sourcing.
+Viktor Mayer-Schönberger and Kenneth Cukier see Maury's analysis and presentation of the wind and current data as an early example of big data.
+They write:

+Commander Maury, the "pathfinder of the seas" was among the first to realise that there is a special value in a huge corpus of data that is lacking in smaller amounts- a core tenet of big data.
+More fundamentally, he understood that the Navy's musty logbooks actually constituted "data" that could be extracted and tabulated.
+In so doing, he was one of the pioneers of datafication, of unearthing data from material that no one thought had any value.